Formation of rocks: Extraterrestrial rock

 Off-Earth, rock can also form in the absence of a substantial pressure gradient as material that condensed from a protoplanetary disk, without ever undergoing transformations in the interior of a large object such as planets and moons.
 Astrophysicists classify this as a fourth type of rock: Primitive rock.

 Primitive rocks "have never been heated much, although some of their constituents may have been quite hot early in the history of our Solar System.
 Primitive rocks are common on the surfaces of many asteroids, and the majority of meteorites are primitive rocks."

-An example of a primitive rock is the achondritic iron-nickel octahedrite mineral seen in the Widmanstätten pattern that is found in a number of iron-rich meterorites.
+An example of a primitive rock is the achondritic iron-nickel octahedrite mineral seen in the Widmanstätten pattern that is found in a number of iron-rich meteorites.
 Consisting of kamacite and taenite and formed under extremely slow cooling conditions—about 100 to 10,000 °C/Myr, with total cooling times of 10 Myr or less—it will precipitate kamacite and grow kamacite plates along certain crystallographic planes in the taenite crystal lattice.